masc4ii/ConfiguratorModelD/README.md

 ![pic](https://image.ibb.co/dYa6dm/Bildschirmfoto.png)

 ## Usage
 Open the program, make sure the Port is "MODEL D", change the values as you like.
+Note: the values can only be written and not loaded from the Model D. So the initial setup shown by the app might not be the one in your synth!

 ## Download
 Download a release [here](https://github.com/masc4ii/ConfiguratorModelD/releases).